Liberia - Country Commercial Guide

 Trade Promotion and Advertising

-Many trade organizations exist but there are few organized trade promotion programs in the country.
+Many trade organizations exist but there are few organized trade promotion programs.
 Newspaper and television ads, the traditional media for trade promotion, are concentrated in Monrovia.
 Radio and, increasingly, mobile phone advertisements are popular and effective outlets for country-wide coverage.
 Trade promotion and advertisements are done in English, local languages, and the commonly spoken colloquial English.
 On the street, popular methods of advertising include banners, billboards, graphic designs, stickers, fliers, branding of company’s assets, printing on merchandise, corporate brochures, business cards, catalogues, logos, editorial ads, and outdoor events.
 The Liberia Chamber of Commerce (LCC) sometime organizes local trade shows and buyer programs in Monrovia meant to promote and advertise “made-in-Liberia” products.
 When considering advertising options, businesses must keep in mind that more than half of the Liberian population is considered illiterate.

 Pricing